Close

 • Contacting Military OneSource to schedule a New MilParent Specialty Consultation, which provides personalized, confidential help covering a wide range of issues for expectant parents and parents of children through age 5

-• Locating additional resources about parenting and child care on the Military OneSource website, or calling 800-342-9647 (OCONUS/International?
+• Locating additional resources about parenting and child care on the Military OneSource website, or by calling 800-342-9647 (OCONUS/International?
 View calling options)

-• Accessing Thrive, a parenting-education program developed by the Defense Department in partnership with the Clearinghouse for Military Family Readiness at Penn State.
+• Accessing Thrive, a parenting-education program developed by the Defense Department in partnership with the Clearinghouse for Military Family Readiness at Penn State

 • Supplemental modules — including content for exceptional families, grandparents as caregivers, mental health and wellness — are added regularly.